resonantdsp/SwankyAmp/README.md

 However this might not work for versions of FAUST other than `2.14.4` in which case you will need to dig around `dsp/builddsp.py` and fix any issues arising from that script.

 ## Change log

+Version 0.3.0:

+* New cabinet model is a more accurate depiction of a 4x12 cabinet into a dynamic mic.
+* New cabinet controls to get more variation out of the final sound.
+* Touch controls re-wired into tight controls.

 Version 0.2.1: